MicrosoftDocs/dynamics-365-fraud-protection/content/score-analyst.md

 - **Rule decision distribution** – The rule decision percentage.
 (The rule decisions include **Approve**, **Reject**, **Review**, and **Challenge**.)
 - **Rule decision rate** – The percentage distribution of rule decisions.
 - **Bank acceptance volume and rate** – The volume of bank-approved transactions, and the percentage of bank-approved transactions out of the total transactions that were sent to the bank.
-- **Transaction status(when applies)** – The percentage distribution of the latest status of transactions.
+- **Transaction status (when applies)** – The percentage distribution of the latest status of transactions.
 - **Status distribution from latest observation event (when applies)** – The percentage distribution of the status of transactions from the latest observation events or label events.

 ### Table view
-The statistical table view shows the following metrics for each score range, based on the selected filters:
+The statistical table view shows the following metrics for each score range, based on the selected filters.

 - Transaction volume
 - Reject rate
 - Non-Fraud volume
 - Fraud volume
 - Fraud rate
-- Send to bank volume(when applies)
+- Send to bank volume (when applies)
 - Bank acceptance rate (when applies)

 ## Operation analysis report